Glomerular Filtration Rate (GFR) Calculator

 Tips & Best Practices

-The CKD-EPI 2021 equation was developed from a pooled dataset of 12 studies (N = 15,049) without using race as a variable.
-Compared to CKD-EPI 2009 without the race coefficient, the 2021 equation shows less bias and similar precision.
-For Black individuals, the 2021 equation generally produces slightly lower eGFR estimates than the 2009 equation with the race coefficient, which may lead to earlier CKD detection and referral.
+The CKD-EPI race-free equation revision used on this page was developed from a pooled dataset of 12 studies (N = 15,049) without using race as a variable.
+Compared with CKD-EPI 2009 without the race coefficient, the revised equation shows less bias and similar precision.
+For Black individuals, it generally produces slightly lower eGFR estimates than the 2009 equation with the race coefficient, which may lead to earlier CKD detection and referral.
 For non-Black individuals, results are very similar to CKD-EPI 2009.
-The MDRD equation, while historically important, systematically underestimates GFR above 60 mL/min and should no longer be the primary reporting equation.
+The MDRD equation, while historically important, systematically underestimates GFR above 60 mL/min and is no longer the preferred reporting equation in many settings.

 Measured GFR